vicjwang/edx-platform/docs/en_us/course_authors/source/discussion_guidance_moderators.rst

  You might say: “Thanks for your suggestion.
 I’ve logged it for review by edX staff, who will prioritize feature requests on the development roadmap.”

-* Search in the forum for other similar requests, and respond to and close those as
+* Search in the forum for other similar requests, and respond to and close those as well.